leikind/wice_grid/README.md

 end -%>
 ```

-In this case +name+ will be used as the method name to send to the ActiveRecord instance.
+In this case `name` will be used as the method name to send to the ActiveRecord instance.

-If only ordering is needed, and no filter, we can turn off filters using +:filter+ :
+If only ordering is needed, and no filter, we can turn off filters using `:filter` :
 ```
 g.column name: 'ID', attribute: 'id', filter: false
 ```
-If no ordering links are needed, use <tt>ordering: false</tt>:
+If no ordering links are needed, use `ordering: false`:
 ```
 g.column name: 'Added', attribute: 'created_at', ordering: false
 ```
 It is important to understand that it is up to the developer to make sure that the value returned by a
 column block (the content of a cell) corresponds to the underlying database column specified by
-+:attribute+ (and +:model+ discussed below).
+`:attribute` (and `:model` discussed below).

 ## Rendering filter panel